dijonmusters/courses/README.md

 ### Buy premium course

-Like the look of a single premium course, but not yet ready to commit?
+Like the look of a single premium course, but not yet ready to commit to a full on subscription?
 That is totally fine!
 You can purchase a single course and own access to it forever!

 Really enjoy what you learnt?
 Subscribe to access every course!

 ### Subscribe

 By subscribing on a monthly or yearly basis, you will unlock access to all the premium courses!
 Cancel anytime!

+This is the most cost-effective option, as it costs the same price as a single course, but gives you access to the whole library!

 ### Unsubscribe